Quantum vacuum energy and geometry of extra dimension: Cutoff-dependence

 \section{Cutoff-dependence}

 Note that the expressions in \eqref{expr:T_MN:boson1}, \eqref{expr:T_MN:boson2} and \eqref{expr:T_MN:fermion} diverges by taking the limit of $y'\to y$.
-Since we are interested in the dependence on the cutoff scale~$\Lct$, we keep $\Lct\equiv (y'-y)^{-1}$ finite.\footnote{ Since a higher-dimensional field theory is non-renormalizable, it should be regarded as effective theory that is valid only below some cut-off energy scale~$\Lct$. } We should also notice that there is an ambiguity in a way of introducing $\Lct$ to the expressions of $\Lvev{T_{MN}}$.
+Since we are interested in the dependence on the cutoff scale~$\Lct$, we keep $\Lct\equiv (y'-y)^{-1}$ finite.\footnote{ In our setup, we have neglected any interaction terms because they are irrelevant to the one-loop contributions to the vacuum energy density and the pressures.
+Thus the theory is renormalizable.
+However, once interactions are turned on, it becomes non-renormalizable and should be regarded as effective theory that is valid only below some cut-off energy scale~$\Lct$. } We should also notice that there is an ambiguity in a way of introducing $\Lct$ to the expressions of $\Lvev{T_{MN}}$.
 For example, \eqref{expr:T_MN:boson1} can be regularized as

 or

 or

 where